 That doesn’t mean, of course, that an introverted leader is necessarily a better leader than an extrovert.
 People can have different definitions of introvert, and sometimes those introverts perform well against lower expectations.
 But the study is a useful lesson that a more quiet personality isn’t necessarily a trouble spot for a leader.
 Look at the four traits of a successful CEO that ghSmart identified (as summarized by the Post), and it’s clear they’re more about flexibilty and command than emotional temperament: “reaching out to stakeholders; being highly adaptable to change; being reliable and predictable rather than showing exceptional, and perhaps not repeatable, performance; and making fast decisions with conviction, if not necessarily perfect ones.”

 Some might argue that introverts are less good at the “fast decisions with conviction” part.
 Aren’t they the ones who need lots of quiet space with their thoughts and extra time to deliberate over things?
 Well, yes…and no.

-In a New York Times op-ed that caught fire last week, David Leonhardt made the case for the value of a “Shultz hour.”
+In a New York Times op-ed that caught fire back in April, David Leonhardt made the case for the value of a “Shultz hour.”
 Leonhardt named it after George Shultz, secretary of state during the Reagan administration, who made a point of carving out one hour a week for quiet contemplation.
 Not aimless daydreaming or a good nap, but a solid 60 minutes of focused attention on big-picture matters without the distractions of media or other people.